purol/ANN-with-genetic-algorithm/README.md

 You can build it by Visual Studio 2015 (different version can cause some problem.) or you can just run x64\Release\opencvtest.exe.
->NOTE you should include opencv_world330.dll file.
-I have some trouble to upload dll files.

 How to use
 -------------